 - Preheat the oven to 400°F. Line a baking sheet with parchment paper.

 - Add the butter pieces to the flour mixture.
 Using a pastry blender or 2 forks, mix until the butter is the size of peas.
-Add in the rosemary and apricots and mix to combine.
+Add in the rosemary and apricots and mix to combine.6 tablespoon unsalted butter, diced into cubes (cold), 1½ teaspoon fresh rosemary, chopped, ¾ cup chopped dried apricots

 - In another bowl, whisk the egg yolks and heavy cream.
 Add the cream mixture to the flour mixture and stir to combine.
 Using your hands, gently gather the dough until all the ingredients are incorporated.
-Do NOT over mix.
+Do NOT over-mix.
 The dough will resemble a moist, crumbly ball.
-Place the gathered ball onto a floured surface and shape it into a round disc approximately 7" in diameter and 1" thick.
+Place the gathered ball onto a floured surface and shape it into a round disc approximately 7 inches in diameter and 1 inch thick.2 large egg yolks, 1 cup heavy cream (whipping cream)

-- With a sharp knife, cut the round into 8 equal triangles and add to baking the baking sheet.
+- With a sharp knife, cut the round into 8 equal triangles, then place them onto the baking sheet.
 Refrigerate for 15 minutes.

 - After 15 minutes, remove from the refrigerator.
 Lightly beat the egg and the heavy cream to make an egg wash.
 Brush the tops of each scone with the egg wash.
-Sprinkle the scones with a little salt before baking if you wish.
+Sprinkle the scones with a little salt before baking if you wish.1 large egg, 1 teaspoon heavy cream or milk, ⅛ teaspoon Kosher or fine sea salt

 - Bake at 400°F for 18-22 minutes.
 Let cool on a wire rack for about 15 minutes before serving.